Welcome to the 28th International Mammalian Genome Conference

 - Hike to Bar Island and look back at the view of Mt.
 Desert Island.
 At low tide, you can walk across the sandbar to Bar Island and look back at the beautiful Mount Desert Island.
 Tide Chart: http://me.usharbors.com/monthly-tides/Maine-Downeast/Bar%20Harbor/2014-10

-We are pleased to announce that the Keynote lecture will be presented by Jeanne Lawrence, Interim Chair of the Department of Cell and Developmental Biology and a Professor of Cell and Developmental Biology and Pediatrics at the University of Massachusetts Medical School (UMMS).
-After receiving an M.S. in Human Genetic Counseling she became intrigued by research into chromosomes and epigenetics, and thus earned her PhD in developmental biology from Brown University in 1982.
-She has been on the faculty of UMMS since 1985, where she also directs medical education in human genetics.
+We are pleased to announce that the Keynote lecture will be presented by Jeanne Lawrence, PhD, Professor and Interim Chair of the Department of Cell and Developmental Biology at the University of Massachusetts Medical School (UMMS).
+Dr. Lawrence’s work reflects her interdisciplinary background that bridges developmental epigenetics and chromosome regulation with human clinical genetics.
+After receiving an M.S. in Human Genetic Counseling she became intrigued by fundamental issues of chromosome biology and epigenetics, and thus earned her PhD in developmental biology from Brown University in 1982.
+She has been on the faculty of UMMS since 1985, where in addition to research she has directed medical curriculum in human genetics.

 We are pleased that Bruce Beutler will present the Chapman Lecture.